getcrest/Public-Datasets/README.md

 # Public-Datasets
 ### Public Image Datasets
 - IRIS Flowers Data Set.
 One of the most common data set being used by the beginners for getting started with Pattern Recognition.
 This data set contains 3 different types of irises’ (Setosa, Versicolour, and Virginica) petal and sepal length.
 (Courtesy UCI).
 - [Breast Cancer Data Set](https://drive.google.com/file/d/0B4KI-B-t3wTjTHZ1U29WYU93enM/view?usp=sharing).
-A data set to perform classification tasks to identify if the type of cancer is either Benign or Malignant.
-(Courtesy UCI).
+A data set to perform classification tasks to identify if there’s cancer in the mammography or not.
 - [Jewellery Data Set](https://drive.google.com/open?id=0B4KI-B-t3wTjbElMTS1DVldQUnc).
 A basic data set to start testing your CV algorithms to perform classification tasks.
 - [Shapeset](https://drive.google.com/file/d/0B4KI-B-t3wTjQ05rcE1INzlTN2c/view?usp=sharing).
 An artificially generated images to train machines to identify different geometrical shapes.